-He currently lives in the forests of Pennsyltucky with wife, two dogs, and newborn son.
+He currently lives in the forests of Pennsyltucky with wife, two dogs, and tiny human.

 He is likely drunk and untrustworthy.
 This blog is NSFW and probably NSFL.

 You may reach him at terribleminds [at] gmail [dot] com.

 Chuck Wendig is a novelist, screenwriter, and game designer.
 This is his blog.
 He talks a lot about writing.
 And food.
 And the madness of toddlers.
 He uses lots of naughty language.
 NSFW.
 Probably NSFL.
 Be advised.